ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Conclusion

 \section{Conclusion}

 In this paper, we studied marginal correlation-based screening for ultrahigh-dimensional linear models.
 In our analysis, we provided sufficient conditions for sure screening of arbitrary linear models, which gave us novel insights on the screening procedure, while our simulation results verified that these insights are reflective of the challenges associated with marginal correlation-based screening.
-Furthermore, we evaluated our sufficient conditions for the family of sub-Gaussian matrices as well as arbitrary (random or deterministic) matrices, and we provided verifiable conditions under which the dimension of the model can be reduced to almost the sample size.
-In our experiments with real-world data, we demonstrated the computational savings that can be achieved through ExSIS in high dimensional variable selection.
+We also provided polynomial-time verifiable conditions for arbitrary (random or deterministic) matrices under which the dimension of the model can be reduced to almost the sample size.
+Furthermore, we specialized our sufficient conditions for sub-Gaussian linear models and demonstrated that our analysis coincides with the existing results for screening of such models. \todel{Furthermore, we evaluated our sufficient conditions for the family of sub-Gaussian matrices as well as arbitrary (random or deterministic) matrices, and we provided verifiable conditions under which the dimension of the model can be reduced to almost the sample size.} In our experiments with real-world data, we demonstrated the computational savings that can be achieved through ExSIS in high dimensional variable selection.

 \begin{appendices}